MoritzWillig/GenieInAGanzzahlAddierer/README.md

   "creation": "existing"
 }
 ```
-Input or output arguments a characterized by adding an `semantic`-attribute set to `in` or `out`.
+Input or output arguments are characterized by adding a `semantic`-attribute set to `in` or `out`.
 For each of these, a unique `id` has to be set.
 These ids are used by the API when sending input values or files, or when serving output files.
-The `creation` attribute is specific to the image type (see {Software overview / Data Types / Image}).
+The `creation` attribute is specific to the image type (see {Software overview / Data Types / Image}) and states, that the file is expected to be provided by the user (-> no automatic creation by the system).
 Most common types, like `boolean`, `int`, `file_folder` are already implemented.
-Look into the code and/or documentation to see the type specific attributes that can be added, to e.g. perform input checks (for example allow only `min: 1` and `max: 10`).
+Look into the code and/or documentation to see the type specific attributes that can be added, to e.g. perform input checks (for example allow only `min: 1` and `max: 10` for integers).

-### 1.2 Filters
+### 1.2 System specific command lines

-If os specific parts are required for the commandline, a `filter`-attribute can be added:
+If OS specific parts are required for the commandline, a `filter`-attribute can be added to include certain blocks for some operating systems only:
 ```
 {
   "type": "plain",
-  "text": "-argument_for_windows",
+  "text": "-special_windows_specific_flag",
   "filter": {
     "os": "windows"
   }
 }
 ```
-The strings will be matches against `platform.system()`.
-Allowed values are e.g. `windows`, `linux`, `java`.
+The `os`-string will be matched against `platform.system()`.
+Allowed values are therefore `windows`, `linux`, `java`.

-## 2. register genie
+## 2. register the genie

-Add a new entry to `arguments` in the `config.json`.
+Add a new entry to the `genies`-list in the `config.json`.
 ```
 {
   "name": "my_genie_name",